starling021/instagramAutoPost021/README.md

 ### This only works with Chrome as of now!
 If you want me to add scripts for FireFox, Safari or Opera shoot me an email: coddiw0mpl4@gmail.com
 If you are experienced with Machine Learning, shoot me an email too because I have an interesting idea to implement this script with that.

 Make sure to install all the requirements.
-Download chromedriver for your platform from here: https://chromedriver.storage.googleapis.com/index.html?path=84.0.4147.30/
+Download chromedriver for your platform from here: (Chrome 84)[https://chromedriver.storage.googleapis.com/index.html?path=84.0.4147.30/]

 ## Stuff you have to set up for yourself before you can start posting:
  1) Set your path to your chromedriver that you downloaded.